NeuroTechX/ntx_slack_archive/introductions.md

  >Hey jamoonie94, welcome on board!
 You mean explaining a little more the idea behind a text synthesis paradigm that is swift and intuitive?
 Im curious!

+8/16/2017 3:22 PM

+ **jamoonie94** :

+ >It's an elaboration on auditory p300 with some custominsed phoneme-based ngram algorithms.
+I'm only beginning the blue print phase.
+I will keep you updated! :)

+>